IHEC/ihec-assay-standards/pipelines/README.md

 #### RNA-Seq (/RNA-Seq)

-This code is fork of https://github.com/IHEC/grape-nf
+This code is from https://github.com/IHEC/grape-nf